codemagic-ci-cd/codemagic-docs/content/flutter-testing/running-automated-tests.md

 {{</notebox>}}

 It is also possible to use `flutter test` to run integration tests using the `integration_test` dependency.
 When using `flutter test integration_test` instead of `flutter drive --driver=test_driver/integration_driver.dart --target=integration_test/app_test.dart`, it is possible to generate machine-readable output, and the results will be displayed in the UI once the tests have been completed.
 To do so, add `test integration_test` under `Flutter drive arguments` in the **Flutter workflow editor**.

+However, this approach is not possible for integration tests for web using the `chromedriver`.

 ### Stop build if tests or analysis fail